jakemcc/jakemccrary.com/source/about.markdown

 I've worked professionally in more languages than I can remember.
 From 2014 to 2018, most my development has been in Clojure and ClojureScript.
-Prior to that I worked in Java, C#, C++, C, Q, Perl, Python, Ruby, JavaScript, Clojure, ClojureScript, Haskell, Emacs Lisp, Scala and VBA.
+Prior to that I worked in Java, C#, C++, C, Q, Perl, Python, Ruby, JavaScript, Clojure, ClojureScript, Scala, Haskell, Emacs Lisp, Scala and VBA.
 I've found writing in a functional style leads to easier to reason about code.
-Now that I'm at Coinbase I'm back to using a variety of languages.

 When not coding I try to be active, mostly focusing on rock climbing and sailing.
 I've hiked to the top of [Mount Kilimanjaro](/kili.html) and have sailed multiple times in the [Chicago to Mackinac](http://en.wikipedia.org/wiki/Chicago_to_Mackinac_Boat_Race) race.